Neargye/nameof/doc/reference.md

 ## `NAMEOF_ENUM_OR`

-* Obtains name of enum variable or default value if enum variable out of range.
+* Obtains the name of an enum value, or a default value if no name is available.

 * Returns `string`.

-* If argument does not have name or [out of range](limitations.md#nameof-enum), returns `default_value`.
+* If the value has no name, returns `default_value`.

   ```cpp
   auto color = Color::RED;